unoplatform/Uno.Themes/README.md

 All documentation for `Uno.Themes` can be found on our [website](https://platform.uno/docs/articles/external/uno.themes/doc/themes-overview.html).

+### Where can I get support?

+Support is available through [GitHub Discussions](https://github.com/unoplatform/uno/discussions) or [Discord Server](https://www.platform.uno/discord) - where our engineering team and community will be able to help you.

 ## Contributing

 Please read our [contributing guide](CONTRIBUTING.md) to learn about our development process and how to propose bug fixes and improvements.
-Come visit us on our [Discord Channel #uno-platform](https://discord.gg/eBHZSKG) for help on how to contribute!
+Come visit us on our [Discord Server](https://platform.uno/discord) for help on how to contribute!

 Contribute to Uno in your browser using [GitPod.io](https://gitpod.io), follow [our guide here](https://platform.uno/docs/articles/features/working-with-gitpod.html).